Finding Foundation Models for Time Series Classification with a PreText Task: Results and Analysis

 \subsubsection{Analysing Performance Per Domain}

 In Table~\ref{tab:wins_per_type}, we present a detailed analysis on the performance of the proposed PHIT approach compared to the baseline per dataset domain.
 We present, for each domain used in the UCR archive, the total number of datasets and the Win/Tie/Loss count with the average difference in performance in the last column.
 A positive value in the last column confirms that on average PHIT outperforms the baseline on the average accuracy metric.
 We also present in the 5th column the percentage of number of losses of PHIT.
-It can be seen from Table~\ref{tab:wins_per_type} that the percentage of losses never exceeds $33.33\%$, and that the average difference in performance is always positive.
-These observations indicate that not only PHIT outperforms the baseline on a global scale of the UCR archive but even per domain as it was trained to learn the pretext task per domain.
+From the table it can be seen that the percentage of losses never exceeds $50\%$ more than twice, and that the average difference in performance is always positive except on one type (\emph{Traffic}) where we only have two datasets.
+These observations indicate that not only PHIT outperforms the baseline on a global scale of the UCR archive on the majority of domains.

 This comparison shows that fine tuning a pre-trained model on a generic task which is in common between multiple datasets is significantly better than the traditional approach.
 In what follows, we dig deeper into the cases in which the pre-trained model outperforms the baseline by studying the size of the training set.